SMACE: A New Method for the Interpretability of Composite Decision Systems: Abstract

 \section{Abstract}

 Interpretability is a pressing issue for decision systems.
-Many post hoc methods have been proposed to explain the predictions of any machine learning model.
-However, business processes and decision systems are rarely centered around a single, standalone model.
-These systems combine multiple models that produce key predictions, and then apply decision rules to generate the final decision.
-To explain such decision, we present SMACE, \textit{Semi-Model-Agnostic Contextual Explainer}, a novel interpretability method that combines a geometric approach for decision rules with existing post hoc solutions for machine learning models to generate an intuitive feature ranking tailored to the end user.
-We show that established model-agnostic approaches produce poor results in this framework.
+Many \emph{post hoc} methods have been proposed to explain the predictions of a single machine learning model.
+However, business processes and decision systems are rarely centered around a unique model.
+These systems combine multiple models that produce key predictions, and then apply rules to generate the final decision.
+To explain such decisions, we propose the Semi-Model-Agnostic Contextual Explainer (SMACE), a new interpretability method that combines a geometric approach for decision rules with existing interpretability methods for machine learning models to generate an intuitive feature ranking tailored to the end user.
+We show that established model-agnostic approaches produce poor results on tabular data in this setting, in particular giving the same importance to several features, whereas SMACE can rank them in a meaningful way.